Balancing the Negative Aspects of Working from Homes and Remote Working

 “Make a rule to work from home only in exceptional circumstances,” says this paper of Dartmouth College citing Harvard Business Review.
 Many of us grew up hearing: “Don’t take your work home,” but all those things have become stories of the past when we are facing the new normal.

 Everything has two sides, and working from home or remotely will not be an exception in the long run.
-It is always best to analyze both sides and plan & take as many steps as to counter the negative aspects of working from home or remotely.
+It is always best to analyze both sides and plan and take as many steps as possible to counter the negative aspects of working from home or remotely.

-So, let’s have a look on the negative aspects of working from home in the long-term:
+So, let’s have a look at the negative aspects of working from home in the long term:

 List of the issues concerning employee engagement, wellbeing and socioeconomic aspects, with remote working or working from home.